Amaimersion/google-docs-utils/README.md

 ```

 Removes current selection.
 Returns `true` if selection was removed, otherwise returns `false` if nothing to remove because nothing is selected.

+## Known limitations

+This library may not work correctly in some conditions.
+It is because it still not well tested and not well developed.
+However, there are already some known limitations that can (but won't necessarily will) lead to problems.

+So, if possible, avoid these conditions:
+- using of non-English text.
+- using of various formatting (font, bold, etc.).

+If you experiencing some issues with these or undocumented conditions, then feel free to [create issue](https://github.com/Amaimersion/google-docs-utils/issues/new).

 ## Version naming